University of North Carolina at Chapel Hill student housing: Agora

-The Agora is the private dining facilities of the residents of Granville Towers.
+The Agora is the private dining facility of the residents of Granville Towers.
 Unlike other campus housing, Granville Towers has its own facilities for the residents to eat.
 Meal plans are included with all rent packages at Granville.
 When choosing a meal plan you have a couple of options: Unlimited, 14 meals per week, 8 meals per week, 200 a semester, or 120 a semester.
-The Agora is a buffet style dining system.
-Every day there is a theme in the Agora's Banhe Fusion (Mexican, wraps/subs, Southwestern, smoothies, etc.) Also, there is a grill that is opened every day.
-During Breakfast hours the grill serves anything from omelets to French toast.
-During lunch and dinner hours, residents can order burgers, grilled cheese sandwiches, BBQ sandwiches, Grilled Chicken, etc. Also, the grill has a daily special.
+The Agora is a buffet-style dining system.

 Although the Agora is only open until 7:30 P.M., there is another option for residents who like to eat a little later.
 A service called "late night" takes place in the Agora between 8:30 P.M. and 11:00 P.M.
-During this time, residents are able to order food in a fast food type process.
-There are a couple options for entrees (Wraps, sandwiches, burgers, salads, etc.), and then you are able to choose one side item (Fries, chips, fresh fruit, soup, etc.).
-Residents are able to get this to go, so that they can eat in their rooms or in the library.
+During this time, residents are able to order food in a fast-food-type process.

-Apartment Communities
+Apartment communities

 Ram Village

-Ram Village, located in the southern part of campus, offers apartment style housing for undergraduate students (mostly juniors and seniors).
+Ram Village, located in the southern part of campus, offers apartment-style housing for undergraduate students (mostly juniors and seniors).
 It was built in 2006 and is home to more than 900 UNC students.
-Ram Village offers 1, 2, 3, and 4 bedroom apartments.
-Some amenities include study rooms, lounges, kitchen, laundry, recreation room, and vending machines.
+Ram Village offers 1, 2, 3, and 4-bedroom apartments.
+Some amenities include study rooms, lounges, a kitchen, laundry, a recreation room, and vending machines.

 The community is made up of five buildings, all of which are coed.

 Odum Village

-Odum Village, located in the southern part of campus, was built in 1963 and offered 1 and 2 bedroom furnished apartments for graduate and undergraduate upperclassmen.
+Odum Village, located in the southern part of campus, was built in 1963 and offered one and two-bedroom furnished apartments for graduate and undergraduate upperclassmen.
 All units came with a kitchen, bathroom, living room and dining area.
 Amenities included volleyball courts, picnic areas with charcoal grills, and on-site laundry facilities.
 Odum Village was coed.
 Odum Village has been officially closed in May 2016.
 Odum Village is expected to be demolished.

 Baity Hill

-Baity Hill Apartments offer apartment style housing for UNC's married students and students with children.
-This is a more upscale community geared toward families and some amenities include spacious rooms and living areas, enclosed playground, walking paths, and beautiful views of the UNC campus.
+Baity Hill Apartments offer apartment-style housing for UNC's married students and students with children.
+This is a more upscale community geared toward families and some amenities include spacious rooms and living areas, an enclosed playground, walking paths, and beautiful views of the UNC campus.